1955 RAC Tourist Trophy

 The 1955 RAC Tourist Trophy took place on 17 September, on the roads around Dundrod, (County Antrim, Northern Ireland).
 It was also the fifth round of the F.I.A.
-World Sports Car Championship, however it was the first championship race following the horrendous tragedy at Le Mans.
+World Sports Car Championship, and it was the first championship race following the tragedy at Le Mans.
 It was also the Golden Jubilee year for the RAC Tourist Trophy.
-Going into the race, Ferrari were leading the Manufacturers Championship by four points from Jaguar.
-Victory for the Italian marque would put them in a strong position to win a third successive title.
+Going into the race, Ferrari were leading the Manufacturers Championship by four points from Jaguar, and victory for the Italian marque would have put them in a strong position to win a third successive title.

 Report

 Entry

 A grand total of 64 racing cars were registered for this event, of which 55 arrived for practice and qualifying.
 Scuderia Ferrari entered a pair of Ferrari 857 Monzas for regulars Eugenio Castellotti and Piero Taruffi, and Umberto Maglioli and Maurice Trintignant, alongside a 750 Monza for the partnership of Olivier Gendebien and Masten Gregory.
 Their closest championship rivals, Jaguar, brought just one D-Type to Northern Ireland for Mike Hawthorn and Desmond Titterington.
 Hoping to keep the championship alive, Officine Alfieri Maserati sent two of their 300S and an A6GCS over.
 Amongst their line-up were Jean Behra and Luigi Musso.

-From West Germany, Daimler-Benz AG entered three of their Mercedes-Benz 300SLRs to tackle the 7.41 mile circuit.
-The cars were to be driven by Juan Manuel Fangio and Karl Kling, Stirling Moss and John Fitch, and André Simon joined by team newcomer Wolfgang von Trips.
-With works entries also from the likes of Aston Martin and Porsche, an incredible fifteen manufactures were represented in the field.